Overview š„

 Optionally removes an existing agent before reinstalling

-Generates a unique device ID when required
+Generates a unique Device ID when required

 Installs the Liongard Agent using that unique identity